Phone:

 Linda actively advocates for early learning and promotes early learning right from birth as a speaker, parent coach, private piano and music teacher.

-Why Is working with our children from a young age so important?
+Why Is working with our children from a young age

 Our nation's education system is set up for children to begin formal learning at age five, or age three for children with special needs.
 There is a crucial window of opportunity that exists in the first 24 months of life.
 And parents need to know about it.